In English

 Jelena Micić, Bojna polja, Vienna: Verlag für moderne Kunst 2025

-Law as an Instrument of Power
+ABGESAGT: Law as an Instrument of Power

 Maria Giannacopoulos’ concept of nomopoly presents law (nomos) in Australia not as a universal system, but as a mechanism of settler colonial rule (monopoly).
 Law as nomopoly is inseparably linked to power structures that create and maintain it, in Australia, this means a continuation of colonial violence that displaces and erases Indigenous laws, peoples, and lands.